FalsinSoft/QtAndroidTools/README.md

 # QtAndroidTools
-QtAndroidTools is a library that allows to simplify access to some native Android features from Qt C++ and QML.
+QtAndroidTools is a library that allows to simplify access to some native Android features from QML.

 # The tools